 Network automation is an excellent way for organizations to speed up their practices and rapidly scale aspects of their networking processes, configurations, and testing.
-However, done incorrectly, network automation can also propagate major issues on a large scale; imagine a machine doing a task incorrectly over and over without supervision, spreading the mistake throughout your organization.
-Network automation can be a path toward improving the speed, resilience, quality, and intelligence of networks, but it’s important to do it properly from the outset, or you risk creating a bigger headache than you bargained for.
+However, done incorrectly, network automation can also propagate significant issues on a large scale; imagine a machine doing a task incorrectly over and over without supervision, spreading the mistake throughout your organization.
+Network automation can be a path toward improving the speed, resilience, quality, and intelligence of networks.
+Still, it’s important to do it properly from the outset, or you risk creating a bigger headache than bargained.

 What Is Network Automation?

-Network automation is the process of setting up software to automatically manage, configure, test, deploy, and operate network devices (whether they’re physical or virtual).
-It improves efficiency in large enterprises and can often reduce the operating expenses and human error associated with manual management.
-Manual approaches are becoming increasingly impossible with the growing number of devices in enterprises.
+Network automation is the process of setting up software to manage automatically, configure, test, deploy, and operate network devices (whether they’re physical or virtual).
+It improves efficiency in large and medium enterprises and can often reduce the operating expenses and human error associated with manual management.
+Manual approaches are becoming increasingly impossible with the growing number of devices in companies.
 Increasing IT automation is becoming essential for many businesses.

 Best Network Automation Tools